HoGentTIN/linux-training-hogent/modules/package_management_debian/030-content.md

 ## dpkg

-You could use `dpkg -i` to install a package and `dpkg -r` to remove a package, but you\'d have to manually download the packge and keep track of dependencies.
+You could use `dpkg -i` to install a package and `dpkg -r` to remove a package, but you'd have to manually download the packge and keep track of dependencies.
 Using `apt-get` or `apt` is much easier (see below).

 ### dpkg -l